IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/cascading-combos.md

 The {ComponentTitle}'s Editing functionality provides with the opportunity to use Cascading Combobox components.
 By selecting the value in any preceding `Combo`, the users will receive only the data that is relevant to their selection within the next {Platform} Combobox component.

 ## Angular {ComponentTitle} with Cascading Combos Sample Overview
-The sample below demonstrates how `Grid` works with nested Cascading `Combo` components.
+The sample below demonstrates how `{ComponentTitle}` works with nested Cascading `Combo` components.

 <!-- ComponentStart: Grid -->
 <code-view style="height:500px"